Wiesbaden: World War II

 During the war, Wiesbaden was, between August 1940 and the end of 1942, bombed by the Royal Air Force and from 1943 through to March 1945, was attacked by both RAF and United States Air Force bombers on 66 days.
 In the attacks, about 18% of the city's homes were destroyed.
 During the war, more than 25% of the city's buildings were damaged or worse and 1,700 people were killed.

+Wiesbaden was the location of a camp for Sinti and Romani people (see Romani Holocaust), and two subcamps of the Hinzert concentration camp, mostly for Luxembourgish prisoners.

-Wiesbaden was captured by U.S. Army forces on March 28, 1945.
+Wiesbaden was captured by U.S. Army forces on 28 March 1945.
 The U.S. 317th Infantry Regiment attacked in assault boats across the Rhine from Mainz while the 319th Infantry attacked across the river Main near Hochheim am Main.
-The attack started at 0100 and by early afternoon the two forces of the 80th U.S. Infantry Division had linked up with the loss of only three dead and three missing.
+The attack started at 01:00 and by early afternoon the two forces of the 80th U.S. Infantry Division had linked up with the loss of only three dead and three missing.
 The Americans captured 900 German soldiers and a warehouse full of 4,000 cases of champagne.

 After the war's end, American rock artist Elvis Presley was stationed in Friedberg and often visited Wiesbaden.